Originally posted: 04/26/2019

 After time spent in Exodus learning of His Law and the requirements for atonement, I am convinced Scripture must be fulfilled; and without His blood sacrifice all of humanity would be lost.

-But the mocking… it’s almost too much to take in.
+It’s almost too much to take in.
 There before them stood the sinless Son of God, the Lamb of God Who takes away the sins of the world, Who would soon be nailed to a tree for them; and rather than moved to tears, they were moved to mock; and still He would lay down His life.

 Consider Him Who Was Mocked